CookiePLMonster/CookiePLMonster.github.io/_mods/gta-sa/silentpatch.md

 * <i class="fab fa-steam-symbol"></i> Randomizer error causing prostitutes to be quiet during solicit has been fixed
 * <i class="fab fa-steam-symbol"></i> Text boxes now can show together with a Mission Passed text
 * Fixed a 1.01 only tiny memory leak which occured every time the player switched a radio station
-* <i class="fab fa-steam-symbol"></i> Fixed an occasional crash when Alt+Tabbing back to the game while standing next to a mirror
+* <i class="fab fa-steam-symbol"></i> Fixed an occasional crash when minimizing and maximizing the game while standing next to a mirror
 * <i class="fab fa-steam-symbol"></i> Mirror reflection doesn't break with Anti-Aliasing enabled anymore
 * <i class="fab fa-steam-symbol"></i> With Visual FX Quality set to Very High, mirror reflection quality has been bumped
 * <i class="fab fa-steam-symbol"></i> Anti-Aliasing option has been altered - instead of listing 1, 2, 3 options (which in fact are 2x/2x/4x MSAA), the game will now show proper MSAA values from 2x up to 16x (depending on max MSAA level supported by the graphics card)